typedb-osi/typedb-offshoreleaks/README.md

 ### Start TypeDB and migrate the data into the database

-start typedb in a separate terminal
+in a separate terminal, start TypeDB
 ```shell
 # let java use up to 16GB of memory
 JAVAOPTS="-Xmx16G" typedb server
 ```
-migrate the data into typedb
+Back in the original terminal, run the migrator.py script to import the data into TypeDB
 ```shell
 # run the migrator with 4 separate processes
 python3 ./migrator.py -n 4